fizzywhizbang/GOCSP-responder/README.md

 Features
 --------
 - Supports HTTP GET and POST requests
-- Meant to work seamlessly with easy-rsa
+- Meant to work with zca https://github.com/fizzywhizbang/zCA
 - Nonce extension supported (will implement more if needed)
 - SSL support (not recommended)
-- It works and doesn't have memory corruption bugs \*cough\* *[openca-ocspd](https://github.com/openca/openca-ocspd/issues/17)* \*cough\*

 Limitations
 -----------
 - Only works with RSA keys (I think)
 - Only PKCS1 (for keys) and PEM (for certs) supported.
-These are easy-rsa defaults

 Tests
 -----
-This has been tested and working with the `openssl ocsp` command, Chrome 55.0.2883.95, Firefox 50.1.0, and Safari 10.0.2.
+This has been tested and working with the `openssl ocsp` command, Chrome 109, Edge 110, Firefox 109, and Safari 16.3.
 It should still work for newer versions of these browsers.
-I didn't test IE/Edge.
-If it doesn't work for those, submit an issue.

 Options
 -------